 Table of Contents |

 Compound interest is like the secret power of a superhero because it gives you powerful growth of your savings over time.
-Compound interest is when you earn interest every year not only on the original amount you deposit into an account, but you also earn interest on interest!
-Let’s look at an example to see how compound interest and different interest rates, the percentage at which money grows over a specified period, impact the growth of your money over time.
-What if you have a choice to put $1,000 into three investment options that earn an annual compound interest rate of 6%, 12%, or 18% when you are age 25?
-What amount will you have in your account at the end of 40 years when you turn 65 years old with each of these options?
+Compound interest is when you not only earn interest every year on the original amount you deposit into an account but you also earn interest on interest!
+Let’s look at an example to see how compound interest and different interest rates, the percentages at which money grows over a specified period, impact your money’s growth over time.

 6% over 40 years = $10,286